Our ranked list of the top NFL sportsbooks. SBR's sportsbook experts have been trusted since 1999.

 New NFL customers receive a free bet in the equal value of your first wager up to $1,250 if they lose their first bet.
 They also get 1000 Tier Credits + 1000 Reward Credits, which can be used toward any number of redemption options including sportsbook wagers, table and slot games, hotel stays, dining, shopping and entertainment, among others.

-Check out our list of the industry's top NFL bonuses here.
+Check out our list of the industry's best sportsbook promos for more offers.

 It's okay to follow the crowd – in fact, when it comes to sports betting sites, we insist on it.
 And NFL bettors en masse have proclaimed their love for the PointsBet Sportsbook app, which has only grown in popularity among both iOS and Android supporters as it makes its way into more legal markets.